In our 4 part series on "Faster Drupal", we have so far published three different articles on:

 If you haven't already read those parts, go ahead and check them out!
 Now let's get to our beloved CSS/JS stuff!

 Faster Drupal - Part 4: CSS/JS Tips

-We’ve come to find this amazing blog post by Charlie Gerard, The first three items are from her blog post, I added the TL;DR version that we need for this guide but it's worth checking:
+Throughout our R&D (Read googling), we’ve come to find this amazing blog post by Charlie Gerard.
+The first three items are from her blog post so here’s the TL;DR version that we need for this guide:

 - Check to see if you are overriding your CSS selectors, there are IDE tools for that